Washington Co. Deputy Completes FBI National Academy Training

 “In keeping with that philosophy, all of our command staff will either attend the FBI National Academy or Northwestern University’s School of Police Staff & Command,” Helder said.

 The FBI says it has more than 50,000 graduates representing the National Academy, which started in 1935.

 On average, the candidates invited have 21 years of law enforcement experience and usually return to their agencies to serve in executive-level positions, according to the agency.

 “I anticipate (Josh) has been exposed to current trends in law enforcement that he will now have the opportunity to share with the rest of us,” Helder said, “thereby moving (the sheriff’s office) forward as leaders in the law enforcement community.”

 McConnell joins Chief Deputy Jay Cantrell, Capt.
-Alan Johnson and retied Capt.
+Alan Johnson and retired Capt.
 Dallas McClellan as the other deputies who have graduated from the National Academy.